Skip to main content

 • Rollover IRA — consolidate former employer 401(k) plans

-• Inherited IRA — for beneficiaries of retirement accounts
+• Inherited IRA — for beneficiaries subject to RMD rules

-• SEP IRA — 0% to 25% of earned income for self-employed
+• SEP IRA — up to 25% of earned income for self-employed

 • SIMPLE IRA — businesses with fewer than 100 employees

-• IRA for Minors — children with earned income, managed by an adult custodian
+• IRA for Minors — children with earned income, managed by a custodian

 • Coverdell ESA — tax-advantaged education savings

 The standout: E*TRADE Complete IRA for account holders 59½ and older.
 It adds checking, online bill pay, and ATM/debit card access directly to your retirement account.
 No other major broker offers this.
-For retirees drawing regular income from their IRA, eliminating the transfer step between retirement and checking accounts saves time and complexity.
+For retirees drawing regular income, eliminating the transfer step between retirement and checking accounts removes real friction.

 Who Should Use It (and Who Shouldn't)